sourcegraph/handbook/content/company-info-and-process/communication/team_chat.md

 - #great-bandname - “That’s a great bandname” — all the things we find that would make a great bandname
 - #keyboards-of-sourcegraph - clack clack CLACK clack clack CLACK cl
 - #kids-of-sourcegraph - A place to share photos of our Mini-Sourcegraphers and share advice on parenting.
+- #knitting - For knitting, crocheting or general yarn enthusiasts
 - #memes-and-motivations - Sometimes a funny meme or a powerful motivational video is good for the soul!
 - #mixology - To talk about the art of making drinks/drinks we enjoy
 - #motorsport - For those that like the smell of fuel or burning rubber, or blissful silence of the electric motor.